 Additional Multimedia Support

-During the presentation, show students the 1:58-minute "LEGO NXT Battle Tank (Remote Controlled)" YouTube video of a boy using one NXT brick (the "controller") to remotely control an NXT taskbot (the "receiver") at https://www.youtube.com/watch?v=zohDeKxXUPo&feature=youtu.be&t=1m
+During the presentation, show students the YouTube video on how to remotely control an EV3 taskbot at https://www.youtube.com/watch?v=Tq6910e1GGM

-Instructions to assemble the LEGO "Five Minute Bot" at http://www.nxtprograms.com/five_minute_bot/steps.html
+Instructions to assemble the LEGO EV3 5 Minute Bot at https://www.youtube.com/watch?v=Dhe2jXi3Fc4

 ContributorsRiaz Helfer, Sachin Nair, Pranit Samarth, Satish S. Nair

 Copyright© 2014 by Regents of the University of Colorado; original © 2013 Curators of the University of Missouri